NVIDIA/aistore/docs/bucket.md

 Any storage bucket handled by AIS may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
 But what if there's a pair of buckets, a Cloud-based and, separately, a local one, that happen to share the same name?
 To resolve the potential naming conflict, AIS 2.0 introduces the concept of *bucket provider*.

-> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with (currently) two supported enumerated values: `local` and `cloud`.
+> Bucket provider is realized as an optional parameter in the GET, PUT, DELETE and [Range/List](batch.md) operations with supported enumerated values: `local` and `ais` for local buckets, and `cloud`, `aws`, `gcp` for cloud buckets.

 For detailed documentation please refer [to the RESTful API reference and examples](http_api.md).
 Rest of this document serves to further explain features and concepts specific to storage buckets.

 ## Local Bucket
-Local Buckets are buckets that exist only within AIS.
+Local buckets are buckets that exist only within AIS.

-Local Bucket API can be used to create, rename and, destroy local buckets.
+The [RESTful API](docs/http_api.md) can be used to create, rename and, destroy local buckets.

 New local buckets must be given a unique name that is not shared with any other local or cloud bucket.

 ### Example: create, rename and, destroy local bucket